ipqa-research/yaeos/STYLE_GUIDE.md

   for example `has_failed` is preferred over `hasfailed`
 - Where conventional and appropriate shortening of a word is used then the underscore may be omitted, for example `linspace` is preferred over `lin_space`
+- For derived types use CamelCase, like `ArModel`

 ## File naming conventions
 * Source files should contain at most one `program`, `module`, or `submodule`